-Real-time SOLRAD data are processed in near-real-time, every 15 minutes.
-These real-time data files build during the day and have the same names and structure as the daily quality-controlled files on the GML FTP site, but they are not checked for quality, use these data at your own risk.
-The real-time data files are available at:
+SOLRAD data are actually processed in near-real-time every 15 minutes.
+These real-time data files build during the day and have the same names and structure as the daily quality-controlled files on the GML FTP site, but they are not checked for quality, so use at your own risk.
+The realtime data files are available at: